 - promoting women's role in peace and security.

 On 10 July 2018, just ahead of the NATO Summit in Brussels, the two organisations underlined the essential nature of continued cooperation to address multiple and evolving security challenges.
-They agree to focus on swift progress in the areas of military mobility, counter-terrorism and strengthening resilience to chemical, biological, radiological and nuclear-related risks as well as promoting the women, peace and security agenda.
-They also welcome the complementary and mutually reinforcing efforts of the EU and NATO to strengthen capabilities in defence and security.
+They agreed to focus on swift progress in the areas of military mobility, counter-terrorism and strengthening resilience to chemical, biological, radiological and nuclear-related risks as well as promoting the women, peace and security agenda.
+They also welcomed the complementary and mutually reinforcing efforts of the EU and NATO to strengthen capabilities in defence and security.

 Allied leaders also welcomed the call for deeper NATO-EU cooperation by the European Council in June 2018.
 They noted that the fullest participation of non-EU Allies in the EU’s efforts to strengthen its capacities to address common security challenges is essential for the strengthened strategic partnership between NATO and the EU.